bergant/XBRLFiles/README.md

 The `context` table defines the periods and other dimensions for which the values are reported.

 With [dplyr](http://cran.r-project.org/web/packages/dplyr)'s `join` and `filter` it is quite easy to explore the data in interrelated tables.
-For example, to extract revenue from the sale of goods we have to join *facts* (the numbers) with the *contexts* (periods, dimensions):
+For example, to extract revenue from the sale of goods we have to join the *facts* (the numbers) with the *context* (periods, dimensions):